e200/MakeAccessible/readme.md

 ```

-For more tips about best pratices, please, read our [best pratices](https://github.com/e200/MakeAccessible/) documentation.
+For more tips about best practices, please, read our [best practices](https://github.com/e200/MakeAccessible/) documentation.

 ## Support